ARC will hold a trial in-person worship service on Sunday, August 23.

 - Doors will be unlocked and held open at 9:15 a.m. to prevent pre-service conversations in the facility.
 Please do not try to enter the facility before the doors are opened for you.

 - Sanitization stations will be provided, and all who attend will be expected to sanitize their hands immediately upon entering.

-- Masks will be required for all adults, high school youth, middle school youth, and children who are able to wear them.
+- Masks will be required to be worn throughout the building for all adults, high school youth, middle school youth, and upper elementary school students.
+It is up to parents of young children as to whether their children wear masks in the building.
+(The CDC does not recommend that children under age 2 wear masks.)
 Please wear your own.
 Disposable masks will be provided for those who do not have masks.
 Please keep your mask on your face the entire time you are in the facility.
 If you use a disposable mask, please wear it out the doors and dispose of it once you arrive home.
 Do not remove your mask and dispose of it or leave it anywhere at church.

 - Seating will be clearly marked to ensure spatial distancing.
 Families who live together may sit together.
 Additionally, those who are friends who are sharing the same “contamination circle” may sit together.
 Those who do not live together or are not a part of the same contamination circle should maintain spatial distancing.

 - No physical touching—no hugs, no handshakes, no fist bumps, and no elbow bumps.
 No exceptions.
 Please do not ask your neighbor for permission to do so either, as it may put your at-risk neighbor in a difficult position, feeling the pressure to say “yes” when that at-risk neighbor should say “no.”